ochiengotieno304/africastalking-esp8266/README.md

-# Africa's Talking ESP8266 API Wrapper
+# Africa's Talking ESP8266 Library

 >
  Provides convenient access to the Africa's Talking API from esp8266 module written in C++.